zinando/gps-naija/README.md

 	#to view the error if the status is 'error'
 	print(data['error'])

-	#to access the State data i the request is successful
+	#to access the State data if the request is successful
 	state_data = data['data']

 	#loop through state_data to access information for each State